1

 How much do medical insurance auditor jobs pay per hour?

-As of Jun 11, 2026, the average hourly pay for medical insurance auditor in the United States is $21.62, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average hourly pay for medical insurance auditor in the United States is $21.62, according to ZipRecruiter salary data.
 Most workers in this role earn between $17.31 and $27.40 per hour, depending on experience, location, and employer.

-What does a medical auditor do?
+What is a medical insurance auditor?

 A Medical Insurance Auditor is a professional who reviews medical billing records, insurance claims, and related documentation to ensure accuracy, compliance with regulations, and proper reimbursement.
 They verify that healthcare providers are billing insurance companies correctly and that claims adhere to policies and standards.
 Medical Insurance Auditors help prevent fraud, identify errors, and recommend improvements in billing procedures.
 They often work for healthcare facilities, insurance companies, or as independent consultants.

-What are the key skills and qualifications needed to thrive as a Medical Insurance Auditor, and why are they important?
+What are the key skills and qualifications needed to thrive as a medical insurance auditor, and why are they important?

 To thrive as a Medical Insurance Auditor, you need a strong background in healthcare billing, coding (such as ICD-10 and CPT), and a thorough understanding of insurance regulations, often supported by a degree in health information management or a related field.
 Familiarity with auditing software, electronic health record (EHR) systems, and certifications like Certified Professional Medical Auditor (CPMA) are typically required.
 Attention to detail, analytical thinking, and effective communication are key soft skills for identifying discrepancies and collaborating with healthcare providers.
 These skills are crucial for ensuring compliance, minimizing financial risk, and maintaining the integrity of medical billing processes.